Enjoy the Beauty of Spring

 Here you can see my journey with my drawings.
 In 2020 I drew and shared my drawings on Instagram.
 Now I would like to share the whole collection with the world and with you.

 I love drawing real plants or flowers, but sometimes I did not have anything around me and I drew plants from books.
 I know exactly which plants were in books because I do not enjoy drawing after pictures.
-I love touching the plants, I love feeling them, I enjoy smelling them.
+I love touching the plants, I love feeling them, and I enjoy smelling them.

 If I can hold the plants in my hand I feel that particular plant and this feeling gives me a better interpretation and it allows me to make a better illustration.